willkg/crashstats-tools/README.rst

         fetch-data --raw --no-dumps --no-processed crashdir

 API token
 =========

 You need to use a API token to:

-* download data containing personally identifiable information,
+* download data containing personally identifiable information
-* download security sensitive data,
+* download security sensitive data
 * get out from the shadow of extreme API use rate limiting

 If you have access, you can generate an API token here: